dsagman/picat/Responses to Hakank.md

     I did not know that.
 If stmtA, the first item in a list of statements: (stmtA);(stmtB);(stmtC), succeeds then the other two, stmtB and stmtC are still tried?

+Another way to do an `if` is with `cond`.
+While it's not listed in the Picat manual index, it does define the function in this example:
+hakank: Good catch about the omission from the index.
+I'll mention this to Neng-Fa.

+    That index is my most used part of the manual!

 hakank: You will get a small speedup (0.32s -> 0.2s) by using table on action/4.

     I thought planner automatically tables action and final.
 See figure 5.1 in the Picat manual.